Minashed/CurbAlert/README.md

 # CurbAlert

 This a small android Kotlin project made by Mina and Fady!
+Maybe we will actually commit this time!